Ground control out, remote control in at London City Airport

 The airport’s plan for a remote tower dates back to 2016, when it realised that in order to go ahead with a 500-million-pound expansion plan to fit in extra, bigger planes, it would need to significantly invest in the old control tower.

-It decided instead to build a new one given the efficiency benefits offered by new remote technology developed by Swedish company Saab (SAABb.ST).
+It decided instead to build a new one given the efficiency benefits offered by new remote technology developed by Swedish company Saab.

 FitzGerald said that City’s new tower had attracted interest from big airports and that remote air traffic controllers will become more common in future.